Sandia Mountains

-The Sandia Mountains (Southern Tiwa: Posu gai hoo-oo, Keres: Tsepe, Navajo: Dził Nááyisí; Tewa: O:ku:p’į, Northern Tiwa: Kep’íanenemą; Towa: Kiutawe, Zuni: Chibiya Yalanne) is a mountain range located in Bernalillo and Sandoval counties, immediately to the east of the city of Albuquerque in New Mexico in the southwestern United States.
+The Sandia Mountains (Posu gai hoo-oo, Tsepe, Dził Nááyisí, Oekuu Pʼin, Kep’íanenemą, Kiutawe, Chibiya Yalanne) is a mountain range located in Bernalillo and Sandoval counties, immediately to the east of the city of Albuquerque in New Mexico in the southwestern United States.
 The mountain range is just due south of the southern terminus of the Rocky Mountains, and is part of the Sandia–Manzano Mountains.
 This is largely within the Cibola National Forest and protected as the Sandia Mountain Wilderness.
 The highest point is Sandia Crest, 10678 ft AMSL.